 As our contract portfolio matures, it becomes more difficult to drive further savings from each new generation of contract.
-However, our market knowledge, spending data and business tools, such as Indexation Modelling, will continue to optimise contracts and introduce new performance measures which demonstrate best value.
-New contract development areas will continue to be led by national and local policy priorities where there is a significant opportunity to realise benefits which support better outcomes for people and communities.
+New contract development areas will continue to be led by national and local policy priorities where there is a significant opportunity to realise benefits through involving procurement in early intervention and/or service innovations which support better outcomes for people and communities.